As an Amazon Associate I earn from qualifying purchases. Thank you! Read my disclosure for more info.

-Updated November 1st, 2018 – Avocado is one of the most fickle fruits on the market.
+Updated July 2020 – Avocado is one of the most fickle fruits on the market.
 With its delicious taste, versatility and health benefits, it’s also one of the most popular.
 Your grocery store probably tends to carry avocados at all different points of ripening.
-One of the worst feelings in the kitchen is cutting open a fresh avocado, only to find it hard and unripe
+One of the worst feelings in the kitchen is cutting open a fresh avocado, only to find it hard and unripe.

 While unripe avocados are perfectly safe to eat, their flavor is not ideal.
 The bitter taste doesn’t make for a great guacamole.
 If you’re in a rush and don’t have time for any of the ripening options below, you can still make your guac and it’ll be perfectly safe to serve (just a little bitter).
 Here’s a recipe.